 A gentle lover, he would ask, "Does that feel good?"
-His touch was a little rough, spice with sugar, a letting go then a possessive pull back that felt, well; uncomfortably secure.
+His touch was a little rough, spice with sugar, a building up of sexual tension.
+Finally, a possessive pull back that felt, well; uncomfortably secure.

 Glen, you are the reason I am standing here shaking.
-I know I thrive on excitement and danger.
-Like you excel with red hot rage to set a dramatic fire as I carry icy words to tease.
+I know I gave you the impression that I thrive on excitement and danger.
+Like you excelled with red hot rage to set a dramatic fire, I reacted with icy words to tease.

 I made a perfect playground for you, working late most nights.
 You loved that I made a lot of money.
-Why didn't I question times you didn't pick up my cell or text calls?
-I accepted excuses and figured I was working hard for "us".
+Why didn't I question times you didn't pick up my calls or texts?
+I accepted half baked excuses and figured I was working hard for "us".

 I smelled 'Dolce', saw a lipstick color I didn't own on your shirt.
 I knew if I said anything, your fist would fly, connecting with my cheek.
-Then you would cry remorseful hot tears of sorrow and tell me how your father was so cruel to you.
-I always accepted your apologies along with dozens of red roses, fine jewelry and Godiva chocolate I had paid for.
-Oxycontin with Kristal champagne took the pain away.
+Then you sobbed on cue, remorseful hot tears of sorrow, softening my anger with tales of your dad's cruelty.
+I always accepted your apologies, dozens of red roses, fine jewelry and Godiva chocolate I had paid for.
+Oxycontin with Kristal champagne took all pain away.

 They jumped apart like I had thrown ice cold water over them.
 I flipped on the overhead lights.

 I didn't understand.
-She was a used up looking tramp, twice his age with smeared makeup and lousy drugstore hair color.
+She was a used up tramp, twice your age with smeared makeup and lousy drugstore hair color.

-You didn't say a word, simply got dressed, grabbed your phone and keys and left.
+You didn't say a word, simply got dressed, grabbed your phone, keys and left.

 Always thinking about yourself.

 You called the next day with excuses.
 I made you beg.
 Time for another strategy.
-I love to fan the flames, let you swelter, melt in your own tragedy.
+I love to fan the flames, make you swelter, melt in your own tragedy.

 I didn't take your calls for a few days.